Growing the Med-Legal Practice for More Than a Decade

 Repeat business, goodwill, and attorney loyalty is promoted by a case management system, and best business practices in med-legal.

-Everything has to hold up to Discovery without forgetting your bottom line.
+Everything has to hold up to medical-legal opinions with relevance during, for eample, Discovery and cross-examination.

 I work with you to develop business practices, handling callers, timekeeping, even billing protocol to improve your client relationships and work smarter.